oliviagunda/pink-planner/README.md

 ---

-## 🖼️ Custom Pinterest Images Using Pin Links
+## 🖼️ Custom Pinterest Images Using Pinterest URLs

 <!-- Replace with your screenshot -->
 ![Customization](screenshots/customization.png)